 Throughout the Holocaust, Jews in cities and towns, in ghettos and in camps, resisted their fate in some way - whether they escaped or went into hiding, organized mutual support endeavors or observed Jewish laws and customs under impossible conditions, all these acts were expressions of defiance and resistance.
 In addition to the Warsaw Ghetto Uprising in spring of 1943, armed uprisings took place in several other ghettos and in three extermination camps, and various forms of resistance took place at labor and concentration camps, at death pits and sites of mass murder.

 The attached materials include texts and readings on this year’s theme that can be incorporated into your ceremony.

-To date, over 4 million names of Holocaust victims have been recorded in Yad Vashem’s online Central Database of Shoah Victims’ Names, with some 2.6 million of them taken from our Pages of Testimony.
-These Pages have been submitted by relatives and friends who knew the victims, and serve as symbolic epitaphs, preserving their memory.
+To date, 4.2 million names of Holocaust victims have been recorded in Yad Vashem’s online Central Database of Shoah Victims’ Names, with some 2.6 million of them taken from our Pages of Testimony.
 You can assist in our ongoing collection campaign by copying and distributing new Pages of Testimony, or by submitting them online through our website: www.yadvashem.org.

-As the years pass, and the generation of survivors dwindles, the second and third generations must do everything possible to perpetuate the memory of the Holocaust’s victims.
-By reciting their names, ages and places of death, we keep their memory alive, and remind ourselves that each man, woman and child was, and is, an entire world.
+As the years pass, and the generation of survivors dwindles, the second and third generations must do everything possible to perpetuate Holocaust remembrance and our memory of the victims.
+By reciting their names, ages and places of death, we keep that memory alive, and remind ourselves that each man, woman and child was, and is, an entire world.